-Let your tortoise bask under a heat lamp set to at least 85 degrees Fahrenheit.
+Let your tortoise bask under a heat lamp at least 85 degrees Fahrenheit.
 This warms it up, dries it off after the bath, and allows it to eat more.

-Your tortoise should return to its usual habits after it has recovered from its hibernated state but check for any signs of illness in the days that follow.
+Your tortoise should return to its habits after it has recovered from its hibernated state but check for any signs of illness in the following days.

 When Do Tortoises Wake Up from Hibernation?

 A tortoise can wake up from hibernation anytime for normal or illness-related reasons.
 The timeframe that works safely for tortoises depends on its: